Who created fake Twitter, Facebook accounts boosting Iran?

 The account began tweeting about generic news but then segued into promoting material more closely aligned with Iranian interests, FireEye said.
 For example, the account, along with others in the network, commemorated the United Nations' International Day of the Girl Child with a photograph of emaciated children in Yemen, and called attention to the killing of Saudi journalist Jamal Khashoggi.
 Those are two stories that tend to be bad for Iran's mortal enemy, Saudi Arabia.

-"We were not aware of it," said Scott Winn, who helped run the Livengood campaign.
+"We were not aware of it," Scott Winn, who helped run the Livengood campaign, saod.

 Another fake account impersonated Jineea Butler, a Republican candidate for New York's 13th Congressional District, using a photograph of Butler for its profile picture and incorporating her campaign slogans into its background picture, as well as claiming in its Twitter bio to be a "US House candidate, NY-13" and linking to Butler's website, jineeabutlerforcongress.com.

 The network also impersonated regular Americans.
-One fake personas was "Ed Sullivan," who sent letters that were published in the New York Daily News and the Los Angeles Times, including one headlined, "Don't shrug off Khashoggi's murder."
+One fake persona was "Ed Sullivan," who sent letters that were published in the New York Daily News and other newspapers, including one letter headlined, "Don't shrug off Khashoggi's murder."

 U.S. intelligence agencies have the capacity to determine whether this was an Iranian influence campaign, experts say.
 FireEye said it would continue to pursue that question.